The Mecer laptop was the cheapest laptop I could buy right-on-the-spot at one of the Computer Mania franchises - for only R3600.

 Works like a charm, pretty fast, and the only bottleneck now is really the CPU.

-- Absolutely NO fucking vendor locking - want to upgrade the hard drive or replace the RAM?
+- Absolutely NO vendor locking – want to upgrade the hard drive or replace the RAM?
 Just do it!

 - Pretty simple technology - many things you can replace by yourself - so no exotic stuff soldered/glued on (well except the battery, see cons)